tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 > The education that the workforce received was designed in the previous industrial age: front-loaded for first 20 years, and expected to apply to their jobs for the next 40 to 50 years.
 Today, we are in the knowledge economy, and there is new knowledge we are required to learn and apply daily.

 In other words, technology professions differ from others that have a long learning ramp followed by many years of implementation.
 (Think medicine, for example.)
-With technology, you don't just sink in 4+ years learning your trade.
+With technology, you don't just sink in 4+ years learning your trade and then go to work for the next 20 years.
 Because tech is evolving at such a rapid rate, your learning must be continual.

 In fact, Mehta cites a study that predicts most Fortune 500 companies will be extinct in a decade: